Disclaimer: I do not own Twilight or any of the characters.

 It's pretty evident that does know what Mike is talking about.
 The smug look behind his neutral mask is not hard to see.
 Even Tanya's lip curls with arrogance.
 Mike does not like this at all.
-I can tell that his irritation is rising.
+His irritation is rising.
 My breathing stutters as I prepare myself for the result of Mike's anger.

 "Look Edward, just give me my money back."
 He makes this proposition threateningly, tilting his head with a darkness that would have made anyone else cower.
 "And there won't be any problems."

 "No Newton, you look..."
-Edward loses all his pretenses of being cordial.
-It only takes one second for me to grasp that the small talk had been an act.
+Edward loses his pretenses of being cordial.
+This small talk is just an act.
 Edward is not patient and he definitely does not like people approaching him so boldly.
 His eyes darken, not the color of them, but the intense emotion behind them.
 "I'm going to give you a chance to walk away and I'll try to forget that this ever happened."

 "Fuck you."
 Mike snaps, taking another step forward.
 This is when Edward unwraps his arm around Tanya's torso.
 She steps over to the right, out of Edward's way, as if that's her cue to ease away from the danger zone.
 "You ripped me off."

 "Jasper how much did he give you?"
-Edward turns his head slightly, to look at his blond-haired friend.
+Edward turns his head slightly, peering at his blond-haired friend.

-The boy has a collage of different shades of gold running through the curls that sit upon his head.
+The boy has a collage of gold running through the curls that sit upon his head.
+They're all different shades, from sunlight-yellow to honey-amber.
 His eyes are violet colored and almond shaped.
 He shares a striking resemblance with his sister Rosalie.
 They are identical twins but different genders.
-It doesn't make him look more feminine, or her look more masculine.
+It doesn't make him look more feminine, or her more masculine.
 There is a beautiful balance between both of them.
 They too, along with Edward and Tanya, are undeniably attractive.

-"See, that's fair."
+"See, that's fair.
+Jasper actually threw you a play because one gram is twenty dollars."
 Edward smiles crookedly, though the gesture is completely mocking.
 He knows that Jasper didn't give Mike all of the weed he paid for, but he's not going to give him his money back.
 That much is evident.
+"You should feel lucky."

-"He didn't give me 3.5 grams.
-There was no more than a dime bag's worth in that bundle."
-Mike strained voice indicates that he is beginning to lose his temper now.
+"He didn't give me 2.5 grams.
+There was no more than a dime's bag worth in that bundle."
+Mike's strained voice indicates that he is beginning to lose his temper now.

 "Are you calling Jasper a liar?"
-Edward asks, watching the way Mike fumes with ease.
-I think even though he doesn't take Mike serious, he's getting some sort of enjoyment out of this.
+Edward asks, watching the way Mike fumes.
 The crooked smile on his face travels upwards and settles behind his irises.
 "Jasper's one of the most noble dealers I've got."